Makoto Fujimura

 Makoto Fujimura is an American artist.
-He is considered to be one of the leading figures of "slow art" movement.
+He is considered to be one of the leading figures of the "slow art" movement.
 He has coined the terms "Culture Care" and "Theology of Making".
 He graduated with a Bachelor of Arts degree from Bucknell University, then studied in a traditional Japanese painting doctorate program for several years at Tokyo University of the Arts with several notable artists such as Takashi Murakami and Hiroshi Senju.
 His bicultural arts education led his style towards a fusion between contemplative art and expressionism, using the traditional materials of Japanese art of Nihonga.
 His art is significantly influenced by Sen no Rikyū.

 Early life and education

 Early life

 Fujimura was born in Boston, Massachusetts.
 Both of his parents were of Japanese descent and after Fujimura was born, they returned to Japan, where Fujimura spent most of his childhood.
 His father was Osamu Fujimura, one of the pioneers of speech science.

 When he was 13 years old, his family came back to the United States.